Family-Friendly Lower Manhattan

 - events in nyc/

-But there’s no need to rush back uptown after checking this sight off your to-do list—there are so many kid-friendly activities nearby that you can make a whole day of exploring the area.
-Downtown’s tall canyons of stately architectural gems line charming, winding streets bracketed by inviting green spaces and accessible waterfront, with spectacular attendant views.
-There are great places to eat, shop, play and soak in some of the history of New York's first neighborhood, such as museums, landmarks and parks.
-Here are some stops to make that will certainly keep the younger ones engaged and—shhh—maybe even help them learn a little something along the way.
-And for more ideas on things to do in Lower Manhattan, see our guides to shopping, dining and historical highlights.
+But that’s not the only compelling reason to visit this area if you’re with the whole family—there are so many kid-friendly activities nearby that you can easily make a full day of exploring the area.
+Downtown’s charming, winding streets—narrow canyons lined by stately towers and other architectural gems—are bracketed by inviting green spaces and accessible waterfront, with spectacular attendant views.
+There are great places to eat, shop, play and soak in some of the history of New York City's first neighborhood.
+The stops below will certainly keep the younger ones engaged and—shhh—maybe even help them learn a little something along the way.
+For further ideas on things to do in Lower Manhattan, see our guides to shopping, dining and historical highlights.
 To check out area events, free and otherwise, visit the Downtown Alliance’s calendar.

-A fine place to start your explorations is Robert F. Wagner Park, which offers a superb lookout on Lady Liberty; during winter, this location was home to the brand-new Liberty View Ice Rink.
+A fine place to start your explorations is Robert F. Wagner Park, which offers a superb lookout on Lady Liberty.
 After taking in the scenery here, head to Manhattan’s southern tip, Battery Park.
-A 25-acre green space facing New York Harbor, it offers gorgeous views of the Statue of Liberty, the harbor boats and ferries and the Lower Manhattan skyline.
+A 25-acre green space facing New York Harbor, it offers more gorgeous views of the Statue of Liberty, the harbor boats and ferries and the Lower Manhattan skyline.
 Among its treasures is the Bosque Fountain, a water feature in the middle of lush gardens where the kids can cool off.
-More outdoor recreation awaits at the hidden treasure of Nelson A. Rockefeller Park, a beautiful place to soak up some fresh air any time of year—just head north on West Street toward the River Terrace or, better yet, stroll along the Esplanade, which runs the length of Battery Park City.
+More outdoor recreation awaits at the hidden treasure of Nelson A. Rockefeller Park, a beautiful place with a playground for frolicking and some sculptures to admire—just head north on West Street toward the River Terrace or, better yet, stroll along the Esplanade, which runs the length of Battery Park City.
 And while we’re talking playgrounds, the David Rockwell–designed Imagination Playground offers another prime spot to have the kids use their creativity and blow off some steam.
 It’s right by the South Street Seaport, a pedestrian-friendly zone for shopping, dining and additional great views.

 Balance your time outdoors with some culture and entertainment on a circuit of Financial District museums.
-A fine place to start is the Skyscraper Museum on Battery Place and discover the behind-the-scenes history of the world's first vertical metropolis.
+A fine place to start is the Skyscraper Museum on Battery Place, where you’ll uncover behind-the-scenes history of the world's first vertical metropolis.
 From there, it's a short walk to the Smithsonian's National Museum of the American Indian at the George Gustav Heye Center, which houses more than 700 works of native art and artifacts, including handmade dolls and an array of headdresses and Indian clothing from North, Central and South America.
 A quick swing up to Wall Street leads to the temporary location of the New York City Police Museum; the uniforms and Harley police chopper on display should be a hit with little ones.
 To see even more impressive transport vehicles, head over to the South Street Seaport Museum, where you can climb aboard the Ambrose and Peking ships, both more than 100 years old, and view exhibits about the vessels.

-If, somehow, you still have room after dinner and desire something sweet (or the young ones do), stroll down South William Street, between Broad Street and Mill Lane, where you can indulge in downtown's very own creperie.
-Being on a tiny street, Crêpes du Nord is a bit off the beaten path, but well worth seeking out.
+If, somehow, you still have room after dinner and desire something sweet (or the young ones do), stroll down South William Street to Crêpes du Nord.
 Parents can enjoy wine from an extensive list while helping kids dig into a variety of sweet crepe selections, including blueberries and ice cream, Nutella and banana, and dulce de leche.
-After a long day downtown, you've earned every bite!